-For details on these settings, go to "using S3 object lock" in S3 REST API supported operations and limitations.
+For details on these settings, see Use S3 object lock.

-Managing legacy Compliant buckets
+Manage legacy Compliant buckets

 The S3 Object Lock feature replaces the Compliance feature that was available in previous StorageGRID versions.
 If you created compliant buckets using a previous version of StorageGRID, you can continue to manage the settings of these buckets; however, you can no longer create new compliant buckets.
 For instructions, see the NetApp Knowledge Base article.